The Sterling Power Pro Batt Ultra DC to DC Charger

 In this image we have a BB1230 being used to charge a start battery from the house.
 Because the Pro Batt Ultra’s use *pressure plate terminal blocks, meaning bare wire is inserted and the screw tightened, you really want to ensure the wires are properly secured as close to the unit as is feasible.
 The BB1230 is capable of accepting 6 AWG marine wire and here we’re using 6GA wire.
 Each 6 GA wire is secured with wire tie mounts & wire ties to secure each wire within a few inches of the unit.
 The wiring is also labeled to identify it including the voltage sense wire and the temperature sensor.

 *The use of pressure plate terminal blocks should ideally mean they are ABYC compliant and that a “screw” does not impinge upon the bare wire strands.
 The Pro Batt Ultra’s use internal “plates” that compress the wire and no direct screw is twisting on the wires during torquing making them ABYC compliant.

-PRO TIP: With pressure plate terminal blocks, and finely stranded marine wire, it is best to snug the wire than wait a bit and snug it once more.
+PRO TIP: With pressure plate terminal blocks, and finely stranded marine wire, it is best to snug the wire, then wait a bit, and snug it once more.
 The finely stranded wire can slowly compress into shape and the original clamping pressure can decrease.

 Because the terminals accept bare wire it is recommended to use tinned wire.
 Tinned wire is not an ABYC requirement, but it certainly corrodes much less rapidly than bare copper.